lit/lit-element/docs/_guide/templates.md

 Since the introduction of shadow DOM, we use the term "light DOM" to refer to nodes that appear in the main DOM tree.

-By default, if a custom element has light DOM children in HTML, they do not render at all:
+By default, if an element has a shadow tree, its light DOM children do not render at all:

 ```html
 <my-element>